NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Fast pain relief is the focus of treatment.
 Children can be given acetaminophen (paracetamol) and ibuprofen.
 In Germany and other countries, these medications are available without a prescription.
 Both relieve pain and lower fever.
 They can be given as suppositories or syrup.
 Ibuprofen has an anti-inflammatory effect too.

 The dosage of these medications depends on the child’s age and body weight.
 When using them, the minimum time interval between doses must be observed as well.
 You will find more information about how to use them and about their possible side effects in the package insert that comes with them.
-If you still have any questions, you can also ask your doctor or pharmacist.
+If you still have any questions, you can also ask your pediatrician or pharmacist.

 Antibiotics